 Alert Prioritization

-ISS configurations that contain the TAWS function should perform all alert prioritization for the surveillance systems.
-These include TCAS/ACAS, weather radar and TAWS.
+The TAWS function should perform all alert prioritization for the surveillance systems.
+These include ACAS, ADS-B IN (CAVS), and TAWS.
 The alert prioritization, as a minimum, should satisfy the current prioritization scheme as shown in Attachment 6 of this document.

 The 2G ISS should also interface with the aircraft’s central alerting system to enable prioritization of the surveillance alerts at the aircraft level.